dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 }
 ```

 Both of these properties are optional, so we can pass an empty object for now.
+Next, we will replace the `Banner` class with the `App` as the root of our application.

 {% section %}